Study in London

 As an independent student: You can study abroad at King’s as an independent student.
 If you intend to participate in this programme, a tuition fee will be required, and you need to apply directly.
 Fee-paying students, where agreement is not in place between King’s and the home university should not nominate students as they apply directly.

 The King's College London Study Abroad programme allows students who are currently studying for their degree at an overseas institution to spend either a semester or a full year at King’s.
+They must have completed at least a full year of study before their study abroad at King's.

 Student apply through King's Apply.